-This Philadelphia ghost tour delves in the ghastly tales of super natural sightings of German soldiers, as well as famous sites such as Bishop White’s House, Pennsylvania Hospital, City Hall, Independence Hall and Walnut Street Theater and so much more.
+This virtual walking tour delves in the ghastly tales of super natural sightings of German soldiers, as well as famous sites such as Bishop White’s House, Pennsylvania Hospital, City Hall, Independence Hall and Walnut Street Theater and so much more.

 What do you think?

 Harlem Shake x Figure Skating in Harlem Exclusive Shake "The Spinner" for Women’s History Month at Harlem Shake

 Harlem Shake will celebrate Women’s History Month all March with an exclusive milkshake - "The Spinner", Pistachio ice cream, whipped cream, festive edible bling, $12; with a generous portion of sales...

 Spring Garden Cleanup at the BHS Castle at Bayside Historical Society

 Spring is here at last, and we can't wait to roll up our sleeves and start working on the Castle's gardens!
 Bayside Historical Society is welcoming volunteers to help clear out last year’s weeds and o...